 We funnel all of our purchases onto a couple of different rewards credit cards to earn points on our everyday spending.

 Our go-to card is the now discontinued Capital One Aspire Travel World Elite MasterCard.
 We have a grandfathered version that pays 2 percent back on every purchase and comes with a 10,000-point bonus each year.
 Our secondary card is the new American Express Cobalt Card, which pays 5 percent back on ‘eats & drinks’ so we use it at any grocery store, restaurant, and liquor store that accepts Amex.

 The rest of our banking is done at TD, including our mortgage, line of credit, and investments.

-Each month I contribute roughly 12 percent of my salary to a defined benefit pension plan that my employer matches.
-The amount listed above is the commuted value of the pension if I were to leave the plan today.
+Each month I contribute roughly 12 percent of my salary to a defined benefit pension plan that my employer also matches.
+The amount listed above is the estimated commuted value of the pension if I were to leave the plan today.